 Stag beetle facts

-Stag beetles are one of our most spectacular insects, named because the male’s large jaws look just like the antlers of a stag.
+Stag beetles are one of our most spectacular insects.
+The male’s large jaws look just like the antlers of a stag.
 They spend most of their life underground as larvae, only emerging for a few weeks to find a mate and reproduce.
-Stag beetles and their larvae are quite harmless and a joy to watch.
+Stag beetles and their larvae are quite harmless and are a joy to watch.

-The stag beetles head and thorax (middle section) are shiny black and their wing cases are chestnut brown.
+A stag beetle’s head and thorax (middle section) are shiny black and their wing cases are chestnut brown.

 Male beetles appear to have huge antlers.
 They are actually over-sized mandibles, used in courtship displays and to wrestle other male beetles.
 Adult males vary in size from 35mm – 75mm long and tend to be seen flying at dusk in the summer looking for a mate.